belgif/thematic/municipality-acronyms/README.md

 # Acronyms of Belgian Municipalities

-## Status: unofficial draft

 ## Description

+The list of acronyms of Belgian cities is the list of all official cities and municipalities of Belgium, including the postal code, province, official language, translations and main municipalities, each with a unique acronym in the legal language of that city or municipality.

-List of acronyms of Belgian municipalities used / published by the FPS Justice.
+Maintained by FPS Justice.

 ## Issue log